Infant Adoption

 CFC provides pre- and post-support services to adoptive parents that many attorneys do not provide.
 Our home study process equips and prepares families to be adoptive parents.

-Our professional staff will then continue to provide support services for families and children after the adoption is complete.
+Our professional staff will also continue to provide support services for families and children well after the adoption is complete.

 As an adoptive parent, you can be sure that we always share all information about individual infants and birth families.